bangyen/chess/docs/WEB_APP.md

 # Chess AI Web Application

-A clean, professional web interface for the Chess AI explainability engine, built with Swiss + Terminal-Modern aesthetic principles.
+A modern, dashboard-style web interface for the Chess AI explainability engine with clean, professional design inspired by contemporary analytics dashboards.

 ## Architecture